Lagrossa/Lagrossa/README.md

 Howdy!
 I'm an 18-year-old from Texas who likes to listen to music and code, usually at the same time.
 I like otters but only sea otters because river otters are evil and kinda ugly.

-I go by quite a few names online so you might know me as: Baku, Chewbaku, Zenith, Sol, Solus, Apeiron, Spot, Spotter, Lyric, Mike, Pangu, Cow, Sheep, Wolf (and probably a bunch of other animal names), etc.) Point is, hi, if you know me.
-This is my sorta 'business casual' github where I post random stuff I make.

 Interests: Video Games, Game Development [ Unity, Godot ], Programming, Cyber Security, Raspberry Pi's, Discrete Math [ Vectors ], Artificial Intelligence, Animals, Music, Pixel Art, Retro, Latin.

 I'm currently pursuing a degree in Computer Science or Game Development or maybe Cyber Security?
 I'm kinda indecisive.